OceanaRobotics/OceanaFRC/_posts/2023-08-10-welcome-to-jekyll.markdown

   </tr>
 </table>
 {:/nomarkdown}
-Please email the robotics coaches with:
+Please email the coaches with:
 <ol>
   <li>one thing you are <mark>excited</mark> about</li>
   <li>one thing your are nervous about</li>